Eris Lifesciences Q1 FY26: Why This Pharma Stock Is Primed for Explosive Growth Amidst Market Volatility

 Financial Performance: A Robust Start to FY26

 Eris Lifesciences kicked off FY26 on a strong note, demonstrating notable growth across key financial metrics.
 Consolidated revenue rose by a healthy 7.4% year-on-year to Rs.
 773 crore.
-However, the real story lies in its profitability.
+However, the real story lies in its profitability acceleration.
 Consolidated EBIDTA surged by 10.7% to Rs.
-277 crore, expanding margins by a commendable 106 basis points to 35.8%.
+277 crore, expanding margins by a commendable 106 basis points (bps) to 35.8%.
 The standout was the 41% jump in Consolidated Net Profit After Tax (PAT), reaching Rs.
 125 crore.
 This robust PAT growth aligns with management’s guidance of kicking off a 3-year EPS acceleration cycle, signaling a significant turnaround in profitability.

 Metric Q1 FY25 (Rs.
 Cr.)
 Q1 FY26 (Rs.
 Cr.)
 Change (%)